Historic Wetlands Data

 Historic wetlands displayed on the Wetlands Mapper represent polygonal data.
 No linear features (lines) have been included.
-Historic wetland polygons are not classified or attributed with wetland labels (Figure 2).
+Historic wetland polygons are not classified or attributed with wetland labels.
 Since these features no longer exist, boundary delineations are considered approximations based on topography, previously mapped information or indications of historic water levels.
-Please note that currently historic wetland data are only available in certain areas of the U.S. Where available, these data can be download by state or watershed.
+Please note that currently historic wetland data are only available in certain areas of the United States.
+Where available, these data can be download by state or watershed.

 The term “historic wetland” is not synonymous with “restorable wetland."
 Wetland restoration or reestablishment is dependent on a number of factors including past land treatments (filling, flooding or land leveling), current land use and changes in hydrology.
 Some recent studies have demonstrated that some wetlands may not be restorable due to landscape-level changes to hydrology.
-Efforts to reestablish wetlands have been focused on less intensively developed land (i.e. agricultural lands) or on undeveloped land.
-It is extremely rare for wetlands to be reestablished in intensively developed areas such as shown in the image below (Figure 3).
+Efforts to reestablish wetlands have been focused on less intensively developed land (i.e., agricultural lands) or on undeveloped land.
+It is extremely rare for wetlands to be reestablished in intensively developed areas.